CA-ma/bmiCalcDeploy/README.md

 $ npm test
 ```

-### Development and testing strategy
 Development is accomplished using Test Driven Development (TDD) and Behavior Driven Development (BDD) principles.
 As such, tests are written before coding to set targets for minimum functionality of the app from a user's perspective.

 Two classes are defined, the Person class and the BMICalculator class.
+The Person class is defined in [`/src/js/person.js`](/src/js/person.js) and contains height and weight attributes.
+The BMI calculator functions are contained in [`/src/js/bmiCalculator.js`](/src/js/bmiCalculator.js) defining the BMI calculation in metric and imperial units and the calculation output message.

-The tests for the Person class are contained in `/spec/person.spec.js` that test an instance of the class with specific input parameters, and the output of the BMI calculator with the given test instance parameters.
-Accordingly, the Person class is defined in `/src/js/person.js`.
-In the same vein, the BMI Calculator class test is coded in `/spec/bmiCalculator.spec.js` to define an instance of the Person and an instance of the Calculator to calculate the BMI and verify its output.
-The BMI calculator functions are contained in `/src/js/bmiCalculator.js` defining the BMI calculation in metric and imperial unit.
-Here the ranges of BMI classifcations, 'underweight', 'normal', etc., are defined.
+The tests for the Person class are contained in [`/spec/person.spec.js`](spec/person.spec.js) that test an instance of the class with specific input parameters, and the output of the BMI calculator with the given set of Person instance parameters.
+The BMI Calculator class test is contained in [`/spec/bmiCalculator.spec.js`](/spec/bmiCalculator.spec.js), defining  (test dummy) instance of the Person and an instance of the Calculator to calculate the BMI and verify its output.

-The application feature test are contained in `/features/index.feature.js` and test the view functionality when connected to the logic as defined in the tests above.  `before`, `beforeEach`, and `after` functions control the browswer behavior in feature tests, while the step definitions specify values that are given as form field inputs and the order in which form buttons are selected.
+The application feature test are contained in [`/features/index.feature.js`](/features/index.feature.js) and test the application functionality when the view is connected to the logic as defined.  `before`, `beforeEach`, and `after` functions in the feature test control the browswer behavior during the test, while the step definitions specify how to interact with the view.
+Specifically, which form field inputs are used and the order in which form buttons are selected.
 Separate `describe` blocks are defined in the feature test to verify the metric and imperial calculations.

-Running the tests using `$ npm test` in accordance with the files defined above will produce successful results for the feature tests,
+Running the tests using `$ npm test` in accordance with the files defined above will produce the feature tests and unit tests results.

+**Feature Test Results**<br>
 ![feature tests](/src/img/bmi_feature_test.png)

-and the unit tests.
+**Unit Test Results**<br>
 ![unit tests](/src/img/bmi_spec_test.png)